nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all contacts using the `list` command.
        Multiple contacts in the list.
     1. Test case: `sort o/name` \
        Expected: List of contacts get sorted in alphabetical order.
        Success message is shown in the status message.
     1. Test case: `sort o/date` \
        Expected: List of contacts get sorted in chronological order.
        Success message is shown in the status message.
     1. Test case: `sort` \
        Expected: List does not get sorted.
        Invalid command format error details shown in the status message.
     1. Other incorrect sort commands to try: `sort   `, `sort 1`, `sort aaa` \
        Expected: Similar to previous.
     1. Test case: `sort o/jskdnks` \
        Expected: List does not get sorted.
        Invalid option error details shown in the status message.

 2. Sorting contacts on a found list
     1. Prerequisites: Multiple contacts in the list sharing a keyword.
        Find contacts related to keyword using the `find` command.
     1. Test case: `sort o/name` \
        Expected: Found list of contacts get sorted in alphabetical order.
+       Executing the `list` command after this should show the full contact list in alphabetical order.
     1. Test case: `sort o/date` \
        Expected: Found list of contacts get sorted in chronological order.
+       Executing the `list` command after this should show the full contact list in chronological order.

 #### Favourite a contact
 1. Favourite a contact while all contacts are being shown
     1. Prerequisites: List all contacts using the `list` command.
     1. Test case: `fav 1` \
        Expected: First contact in the list is favourited.
        Details of favourited contact is shown in status message.
+       The star next to the first contact's name becomes filled.
     1. Test case: `fav 1 o/remove` \
        Expected: First contact in the list is unfavourited.
        Details of unfavourited contact is shown in status message.
+       The star next to the first contact's name becomes empty.
     1. Test case: `fav` \
        Expected: Invalid command format error details shown in the status message.
     1. Other incorrect sort commands to try: `fav   ` \